cBioPortal/cbioportal/docs/API-and-API-Clients.md

 The CGDS-R package connects an older version of our web API (`webservice.do`).
 Althought we will continue to keep `webservice.do` running for a while, we can't guarantee the same level of quality as our new API (`cbioportal.org/api`) provides.
 Therefore we recommend that you use `cBioPortalData` instead.

 ### Python client
 There are multiple ways to access the API using Python.
-One can use the `bravado` package to access the API directly, or by using the `cbio_py` client, which provide a simple wrapper for the API and return data in a format that is easy to work with.
+One can use the `bravado` package to access the API directly, or use the `cbio_py` client, which provides a simple wrapper for the API and returns data in a format that is easy to work with.

 #### bravado
 Generate a client in Python using [bravado](https://github.com/Yelp/bravado)